 Do You Need Money Now?

-That’s right, you should ask yourself whether getting a loan is right for you, and if now is the right time to apply.
+That’s right, you should not only ask yourself whether getting a loan is right for you, but also whether now is the right time to apply.
 After all, it becomes a financial commitment and the reasons you might apply can seem like a good idea at the moment but it’s important to be honest about whether you need it, or whether you can afford it.

 If you were thinking of borrowing for debt consolidation, that usually makes sense, as you might lower your monthly payments along with even paying less interest if you qualify for good rates.
 Or perhaps you were thinking of getting a loan because you wanted to do some home renovations.
 This can make sense since the investment is in your home and can add additional value as well.